Settlement agreements vs Employment tribunals

 In essence, a settlement agreement is a legally-binding document.
 It offers you a sum of money and sometimes other benefits, to settle your claims against your employer once and for all.

-See our Settlement Agreements guide for more information.
+See our main settlement agreements guide for more information.

 The advantages of settlement agreements over employment tribunals include the following: